saras152/Finding_Lane_Lines_on_the_Road/README.md

 3. A seperate case handling has to be included for double lanelines and Y-junction's lane lines.
 4. Canny edge detection for the complete image may result in wrong edges for faded lane lines, or partially shaded roads.
 A smaller frame of sufficient pixels needs to be identified that will move around the desired zones of the image to process canny edge algorithm with different thresholds in each part of the image.
 This is to be adaptive.
 5. This pipeline identifies only the straight lines.
 It does not detect curved roads yet, due to the implementation of 1st order curve fitting implementation.
 A higher order curve fit of the correct points will be able to give indication of road curve too.
+6. The global variable usage may be replaced with passing arguments to the function.
 This list is also never ending, and there may never be a perfect pipeline for this purpose.
 This has to evolve as we test more and more images/videos, leaning from the failures.